ULHPC/resif/docs/Command-line-interface.md

     resif build [OPTIONS] [SWSETS]...
       [SWSETS] TEXT...
 Software sets to deploy.

+```
 Options:
-```
-  --srcpath path                  Source path to the RESIF directory.
+  --srcpath TEXT                  Source path to the RESIF directory.
-  --configfile path               Specify path to a config file to load.
+  --configfile TEXT               Specify path to a config file to load.
-  --rootinstall path              Path to the root of an EasyBuild
+  --rootinstall TEXT              Path to the root of an EasyBuild
                                   installation (contains the various software
                                   sets deployed and the EasyBuild files).
                                   Softwares will be installed in
                                   <rootinstall>/<swset>/modules
+  --production                    Set this variable if you want to work with
+                                  the production branch of the RESIF
+                                  repository.
+(By default, work with the
+                                  production branch).
+Do not use with --devel
+                                  or --branch !
+  --devel                         Set this variable if you want to work with
+                                  the devel branch of the RESIF repository.
+                                  (By default, work with the production
+                                  branch).
+Do not use with --production or
+                                  --branch !
+  --branch TEXT                   Set this variable if you want to work with
+                                  the devel branch of the RESIF repository.
+                                  (By default, work with the production
+                                  branch).
+Do not use with --production or
+                                  --branch !
+  --release TEXT                  Release tag or commit of the RESIF
+                                  repository to use.
+  --force                         Set this flag if you want to force build
+                                  even if release or branch of the existing
+                                  stack doesn't match given ones.
-  --installdir path               Use if you don't want to deploy the software
+  --installdir TEXT               Use if you don't want to deploy the software
                                   inside the <rootinstall>.
 Softwares will
                                   then be deployed in
                                   <installdir>/<swset>/modules
-  --eb-sourcepath path            EasyBuild sourcepath.
+  --eb-sourcepath TEXT            EasyBuild sourcepath.
-  --eb-buildpath path             EasyBuild buildpath.
+  --eb-buildpath TEXT             EasyBuild buildpath.
   --eb-repository TEXT            EasyBuild repository type for successfully
                                   installed easyconfig files.
-  --eb-repositorypath path        EasyBuild path to the repository for
+  --eb-repositorypath TEXT        EasyBuild path to the repository for
                                   successuflly installed easyconfig files.
+  --eb-options TEXT               Any command line options to pass to
+                                  EasyBuild for the build.
   --buildmode [local|job]         Mode to build the software: either building
                                   locally or in a job.
   --mns [EasyBuildMNS|E|HierarchicalMNS|H|ThematicMNS|T]